 WHO am I?
 I am a cheerful, versatile and dedicated arts and entertainment journalist of long-standing.
 I write about leisure and entertainment throughout South Africa, but with most emphasis on my home city and province – Durban in KwaZulu-Natal.

-I am an easy-going South African born in 1956.
-Based in Durban, South Africa.
-A father of three, now all flown the nest.
+I am an easy-going South African, born in Durban in 1956 and still living in the humid, coastal city.
+I’m a father of three, now all flown the nest.

 I have been promoting events and talent in print with news, reviews, views and interviews since the late 1970s.
 With this site, I continue to do so.

-During my 39 years as a journalist at The Mercury newspaper, in my city of birth, Durban, South Africa – where I spent 24 years, from early 1993 to November 2016, as Arts Editor – I enjoyed countless wonderful experiences.
+During my 39 years as a journalist at The Mercury newspaper in Durban – where I spent 24 years, from early 1993 to November 2016, as Arts Editor – I enjoyed countless wonderful experiences.